DrK-Lo/MVP-offsets/README.md

 ---
 ## Main directories
 These two directories hold scripts (01_src) and jupyter notebooks (02_analysis) used for processing and analyzing data.
+Notebooks in 02_analysis are best viewed in a jupyter session (for collapsing and scrolling cell outputs) but are hyperlinked for viewing on nbviewer.org within each directory's README.

 ### 01_src
   - executable scripts, see directory's README for more information